MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostInventoryConsumption.md

+---
+title: Inventory consumption for projects.
+description: This article provides information about inventory consumption for projects.
+author: mukumarm
+ms.author: mukumarm@microsoft.com
+ms.reviewer: johnmichalak
+ms.topic: article
+ms.date: 21/02/2022
+ms.custom:
+---

-## Inventory consumption from stock
+# Inventory consumption from stock

 **Dynamics 365 Finance** allows inventory consuming from the warehouse using Project **Item requirements** and **Project item journal**. **Dynamics 365 Finance** always considers the **Weighted average** costing method for item requirements, except for standard costing.
 Whenever a new item requirement is posted, irrespective of the item model group mapped on the product, the default **Weighted average** costing method is applied, and the same is reflected on the Project posted transactions.